Starting Electronics Needs Your Help!

 Created on: 31 July 2012

-In this tutorial, you will first load a program to the Arduino Uno board that will flash the on-board LED on and off.
-You will then connect an external LED to the Arduino using a breadboard and load a new program to flash the external LED on and off.
+How to start using an Arduino for beginners in electronics.
+In this tutorial, you will first load a program, known as an Arduino sketch, to an Arduino Uno board.
+The sketch flashes or blinks the on-board LED on and off.
+You will then connect an external LED to the Arduino using a breadboard and load a new program or sketch to flash the external LED on and off.

 You will learn: